 Once the Gross Estate has been determined, one may be able to take deductions to determine the actual taxable amount of the estate.
 These include mortgages, estate administration expenses, and property that is given to eligible charities.
 Note, that property passed to a living spouse may be transferred tax free.

 Used when completing a reverse exchange, an Exchange Accommodation Titleholder (EAT) is an unrelated party who holds legal title to either

-Under IRC Section 1031, an exchanger or taxpayer executing a delayed exchange has 180 calendar days from the closing date of the sale
+Exchange period, under IRC Section 1031, is when an exchanger or taxpayer executing a delayed exchange has 180 calendar days from the closing date of the sale

 A planned approach to liquidating one’s position in an asset, investment, or venture in hopes of minimizing loss or maximizing gain.
 Exit strategies may be executed when an investment has stopped being profitable, or has met its objective.
 Other factors that may contribute to an exit include a change in market conditions or legal reasons.